Liverpool Walton

 In the end, because of its facilities and sheer size (originally being a music hall with a 1000+ seater auditorium and a skating rink), Liverpool Congress Hall was used as a meeting place for huge divisional/regional Salvation Army events where hundreds of people from corps all over the Liverpool and North Wales Division, as it was known back then, would meet for special services and events like Good Friday, Easter Sunday, Christmas and Youth Councils etc.

-The Liverpool Congress Hall building was owned by The Salvation Army until 1994 and was demolished in the early 2000's to make way for an office building.
+The Liverpool Congress Hall building was owned by The Salvation Army until 1994 when it was sold to the University of Liverpool.
+The auditorium was used as a lecture theatre, with the surrounding rooms and halls being used for seminars, workshops and office space.
+The building was demolished in the early 2000's to make way for a new building for the Liverpool School of Tropical Medicine.

 The Salvation Army in Liverpool also has an extensive and very impressive history of social work.